Red Cross Ebola teams in Guinea attacked 10 times a month

 "As long as people have misconceptions about how Ebola is spread, and continue to prevent volunteers from doing their work, we will not stop the disease," said Youssouf Traore, president of the Red Cross Society of Guinea.

-The number of new cases in Guinea nearly doubled last week to 64, the World Health Organization said, jeopardizing a government plan to get to zero new cases by early March.
+The number of new cases in Guinea nearly doubled last week to 64, the World Health Organization said, jeopardising a government plan to get to zero new cases by early March.

 Officials say that locals especially around the capital Conakry continued to hide sick friends and relatives from authorities.